longturn/freeciv21/docs/glossary.rst

     A web client and highly customized version of the legacy Freeciv server.
 Not affiliated directly with Freeciv, Freeciv21, or Longturn.

+  FEP
+    For Each Player

+    During :doc:`/Playing/turn-change`, activities occur for each player in a random sequence per turn.

   FFA
     Free For All